jchen577/Planting_101_121/README.md

   * New game state gets loaded once undo is selected.

 ## Reflection:
 Looking back at our new F1 requirements, our teams plan hasn't changed much except for the new implementation of saving game states.
 With our usage of Perlin Noise, we were able to have our grid be set up of tile objects and it make AoS format and byte array storage requirement work in our favor.
 In terms of the new game state implementation we structured it so we can build on top of our existing workflow.
-We decided that downloading JSON files to save our game state would work best with the existing format of our games tile grid state.
+Originally, we were going to use JSON files in conjuction with "Tiled" to create and save our map.
+But, due to the fact that we have changed from a "Tiled" created map to a Perlin noise PCG map, our use of JSON files, while still in line with saving the game state, has been inplimented to fit the way our PCG map is created (i.e. using our "Tile" structure).

 # Devlog Entry - [11/22/2024]